Introduction

 "quoted"ppp value

 This produces the error: “unexpected token after quoted key”.
-The characters after the closing quote are discarded, and if a valid value follows a space, it is still parsed.
+A # immediately after the closing quote (without a separating space) is also this error, not a comment.

 "unterminated value